vincentballet/steganography-nn/README.md

 ## Stegotext decoding
 Given that we know the seed that was used to generate to stegotext, we can decode it.

-` decoder.py --data './data/tweets' --checkpoint './models/twitter-model.pt' --cuda --bins 8 --model_char_nn './tools/rnn_char/models/tinyshakespeare.pt' --encoded_file './outputs/stegotext.txt' --replication_factor 3 --save_corpus --next_character 10 --save_bins --num_tokens 20 --common_bin_factor 4 `
+` python decoder.py --data './data/tweets' --checkpoint './models/twitter-model.pt' --cuda --bins 8 --model_char_nn './tools/rnn_char/models/tinyshakespeare.pt' --encoded_file './outputs/stegotext.txt' --replication_factor 3 --save_corpus --next_character 10 --save_bins --num_tokens 20 --common_bin_factor 4 `

 See the arguments in `decoder.py`